pratyushvshah/TheFirstFloor/README.md

 - [ ] Make a playlist handler to play store a user's playlist and give option to download and play locally.
 - [ ] Make a better UI for streaming music, particularly the searching aspect.
-- [ ] Make a better UI for radio tracks to display 15 countries/stations at a time.
 - [ ] Stream podcasts in the program rather than redirecting.
 - [ ] Make a help menu.